BRICK LANE 1978 - THE TURNING POINT

 Exploring the 1978 anti-racist uprising led by East London’s Bengali community.

 A young Bengali garment worker is found dead near Brick Lane; yet another racially-motivated attack endured by the Asian population of East London.
-This time however, things are different.
-The brutal murder of Altab Ali mobilises the community to take action.

 14 MAY 1978